bi-kash/product-data-pipeline/README.md

 ## Overview

+This project implements a modular pipe- **product_status:** Store duplicate detection results (Module C)

+- `id`: Auto-incrementing primary key
+- `product_id`: Foreign key to filtered_products table (unique)
+- `status`: Product status ("UNIQUE", "MASTER", "DUPLICATE", "REVIEW_SUSPECT")
+- `duplicate_master_id`: Points to master product if this is a duplicate
+- `total_landed_cost`: Item price + shipping cost for master selection
+- `detection_method`: How duplicates were identified ("PHASH", "CLIP", "MANUAL")
+- `phash_difference`: Hamming distance between pHash values (0-64)
+- `clip_similarity`: CLIP similarity score (0.0-1.0)
+- `created_at`: When the analysis was performed
+- `updated_at`: When the record was last updated

-This project implements a modular pipeline to identify jewelry products from AliExpress, qualify them based on rules, and prepare them for processing by virtual assistants.
+*Note: Database may contain additional legacy columns from previous versions.*tify jewelry products from AliExpress, qualify them based on rules, and prepare them for processing by virtual assistants.

 The current implementation (Module 1) focuses on merchant harvesting and verification: